wurde/terraform-aws-web-app/README.md

-# Web Application
+# Terraform a Web App on AWS

-Terraform module for deploying a web application to AWS.
+This Terraform module deploys a web application to AWS.
-This module assumes an app deployed using pre-rendered static assets distributed via global content delivery network.
+It uses S3, CloudFront, and Route53 services.
+The only requirements are a domain and distribution directory.
+It hosts all static assets found in the directory on S3.
+Those assets get added to a CloudFront distribution.
+Then all traffic to the domain get routed to CloudFront.

 ## Consider this first